Pricing, bundling, and driver behavior in crowdsourced delivery: Computational study

 \subsubsection{Sensitivity to numbers of tasks}

-\cref{fig:task_all_metrics} shows the impact of the number of tasks on the four key metrics.
+\cref{fig:task_all_metrics} shows the impact of the number of tasks on the four key metrics \blue{using mean values and their 95\% confidence intervals}.
 We depict the impact on each of the three considered behavioral classes.
 As can be seen, for the most part, the trends are similar for the three behavioral classes.
 We will first discuss this general trend before discussing the difference between class behavior in \cref{sec:results:sensitivity:behavioral}.

 We observe that for all driver classes offers with higher acceptance probabilities are made when the number of tasks increases.
 More tasks results in a larger number of possible bundles some of which may better align with drivers' preferences, thereby contributing to this trend.
 It can be clearly seen that despite a small increase in bundle size of up to 15\%, the mean detour drops significantly with a larger number of tasks by up to 50\%.
 As bundles become more attractive, acceptance probabilities increase despite a lower mean compensation.
 One notable exception occurs for Class 3 drivers when the number of tasks increases from 30 to 60.
 Here, mean compensation actually needs to increase to also lead to an increasing acceptance probability.
-This may be an artifact of the general trend stemming from a rather limited number possibilities to create attractive bundles for Class 3 drivers when considering only 30 tasks.
+This may be an artifact of the general trend stemming from a rather limited number possibilities to create attractive bundles for Class 3 drivers when considering only 30 tasks. \blue{Finally, we observe that as the number of tasks increases, the confidence-interval bands narrow across all metrics, indicating that the resulting offers become more stable.
+Moreover, the bands are consistently the widest for Class~3 and the narrowest for Class~1, suggesting that the relatively homogeneous offers are made to Class~1 drivers, while offers with a broader range of characteristics are made to Class~3 drivers.}